BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 Currently not working, but all of the hyperparameter testing results are in it.

-2. Prediction with 22 previous days (Modified) (Classification)

-Filename: TBA

-3. Prediction with 22 previous days (Using Quandl database) (Regression)
+2. Prediction with 22 previous days (Using Quandl database) (Regression)

 Filename: LSTM_Stock_prediction_20170528(Quandl).ipynb

 Latest update, using Quandl Database instead of pandas datareader.

+3. Prediction with 22 previous days (Modified) (Classification)

+Filename: TBA

 # Future improvement:
-1. Moving average will be added
-2. Uses more fundamental data to predict the price of stock.
+1. Uses more fundamental data to predict the price of stock.
-3. Sentiment analysis
+2. Sentiment analysis
-4. Train the model with 3000 US stocks.
+3. Train the model with 3000 US stocks.
-5. Deep Q learning for portfolio optimization and risk
+4. Deep Q learning for portfolio optimization and risk
-6. Regularization will be added to avoid overfitting.
-7. Quantopian Zipline will be used for backtesting
+5. Quantopian Zipline will be used for backtesting
-8. LSTM convolutions network
+6. GRU and LSTM comparison

 # Result: